 Mark has over 25 years’ experience as a Fine Art & Antiques Auctioneer.
 He joined Fieldings in 2010 following a number of years as the Mechanical Musical Specialist and Senior Auctioneer and Valuer for a major London auction house.
 Mark has extensive knowledge in many areas most notably collectables; including coins, banknotes and automata.
 He has also worked with banks and solicitors undertaking probate, trust and insurance valuation work.
 He enjoys sharing his experience and knowledge through his talks and networking with groups and companies in and around the Midlands.
 One of Marks favourite finds to date is a lead statue made by the Bromsgrove Guild which sold for £35,000

 Alison specialises in ceramics and textiles with a particular interest in design and decorative arts from 1880 to 1945.
-She graduated in 2006 with a BA Hons degree in Art History, and brings over eight years’ experience to Fieldings.
+She graduated in 2006 with a BA Hons degree in Art History, and brings over ten years’ experience to Fieldings.
 Her most significant finds to date include a pair of 18th Century Limehouse sauceboats which sold at auction for £36,000, a 17th Century band sampler selling for £1,100 and a collection of Louis Vuitton luggage selling for over £9,000.

 With over twenty years experience in the finance sector, Judith manages all aspects of the administration, accounts, finance and credit control at Fieldings.